What is Plantar Fasciitis?

 Phase 3: Restore Foot Arch Muscle Control

 Your foot arch uses essential foot arch muscles, which be weak or have poor endurance.
-These foot muscles have a vital role as the main dynamically stable base for your foot and prevent excessive loading through your plantar fascia.
+These foot muscles are vital as the main dynamically stable base for your foot and prevent excessive loading through your plantar fascia.

 Any deficiencies will be an essential component of your rehabilitation.
 Your physiotherapist is an expert in the assessment and correction of your dynamic foot control.
-They will be able to help you to correct your normal foot biomechanics and provide you with foot stabilisation exercises if necessary.
+They will help you correct your normal foot biomechanics and provide you with foot stabilisation exercises if necessary.

 Phase 4: Restore Normal Calf & Leg Muscle Control